A scenic 9 km journey that takes you from Sandy Beach along the Elbow River to its confluence with the Bow.

 The Canadian Northern Railway purchased it in 1911.
 They transformed it into a passenger rail station that operated from 1914 to 1971.
 The Calgary City Ballet moved into the building in 1982, returning it to a community hub.

-This watering hole provides the opportunity to paddle with ducks and pups with Roxboro off-leash dog park across the river.
-Head west on 26th Avenue to Mission Bridge.
+Continue on, heading west on 26th Avenue to Mission Bridge.
 There is an outlook by the river, benches and access to Fourth Street.

-Follow the path under Elbow Drive until you arrive at Riverdale Avenue.
-Enjoy the canopy of mature American Elm as you briefly travel on a quiet residential street.
-Return to the pathway and reach the final destination before the Glenmore Dam.
+As you leave the park, you stay on the path along the river and under Elbow Drive until you arrive at Riverdale Avenue.
+Here you can enjoy the canopy of mature American Elm trees as you briefly travel on another quiet residential street.

+You return to the pathway and reach the final destination before the Glenmore Dam.
 Despite the name, Sandy Beach has no beach, only another rocky shoreline.
-It does have plenty of green space for chilling, BBQs, and raft launching.
+The park features plenty of green space for chilling, BBQ and fire pits.
+This is also a great spot to launch your raft, if you’re interested in taking this trip by boat.
 It is also home to one of the best off-leash areas.
-Explore this destination at The Best Dog-Friendly Urban Hike.
+Explore this destination with our guide: Best Dog Park and Urban Hike | River Park and Sandy Beach.

 ACKNOWLEDGMENT